-Small-scale distributed solar PV with grid connection (net metered)
+Small scale distributed solar PV with grid connection (net metered)

 NEPRA has provided an initial guideline for net metering in Pakistan.
-The guidelines and policies regarding net metering are expected to be finalised by 2017.
-Further, it is estimated that by 2018 the national grid will be equipped to handle net metering projects.
+The guidelines and policies regarding net metering are expected to be finalized by 2017.
+And it is estimated that by 2018 the national grid will be able to handle net metering projects.
 Distributed PV Solar power plants are the most suitable for net metering.

-By the end of the year 2030 it is expected that the potential of distributed PV solar power plants (through net metering) will reach 4,000 MW.
-This will contribute to reduce 13.33 MtCO2 from 2012 to 2030.
+By the end of year 2030 it is expected that potential of distributed PV solar power plants (through net metering) will reach 4,000 MW.
+Which will contribute to reduce 13.33 MtCO2 from 2012 to 2030.

-- Reduction in load shedding. - Self-sustainability in power generation at each household. - Transfer of technology and knowledge to the local public.
+Reduction in load shedding.

+Self-sustainability in power generation at each household.

+Transfer of technology and knowledge to the local public.